Frost64-dev/Frost64/docs/design.md

 #### div

-- `div SIZE src1, src2` divides the value of `src1` by the value of `src2`.
+- `div SIZE dst2, dst1, src` divides the value of `dst2:dst1` by the value of `src`.
 - `src1` and `src2` can be a register or memory address (simple or complex), or an immediate.
-- The quotient is stored in `r0`, and the remainder is stored in `r1`.
+- The quotient is stored in `dst1`, and the remainder is stored in `dst2`.
+- In other words, `dst1 = dst2:dst1 / src`, and `dst2 = dst2:dst1 % src`.
-- If the value of `src2` is 0, a divide by zero exception is thrown.
+- If the value of `src` is 0, a divide by zero exception is thrown.

 #### or